Interest and Expense on the Income Statement

 Investing Lesson 4 - Analyzing an Income Statement

-The next section of the income statement that we will deal with covers the topics of interest income and interest expense.
-These are particularly important when you are dealing with businesses in industries or sectors such as banking, insurance, and real estate.
+There is a section of the income statement that contains the line items called interest income and interest expense.
+These are particularly important accounts when you are dealing with businesses in industries or sectors such as banking, insurance, and real estate.

 Interest Income on the Income Statement

-Companies sometimes keep their cash in short-term deposit investments such as certificates of deposit with maturities up to twelve months, savings accounts, and money market funds.
-The cash placed in these accounts earn interest for the business, which is recorded on the income statement as interest income.
+Companies sometimes keep their cash in short-term deposit investments such as certificates of deposit with maturities up to twelve months, or savings accounts, and money market funds.
+The cash placed in these accounts earns interest for the business, and that money is recorded on the income statement as interest income.

 For some companies, interest income is relatively small or even meaningless.
 For others, such as insurance underwriters, it is of enormous importance.
 Property and casualty insurance companies such as The Travelers, Progressive, and Allstate invest a substantial percentage of book value and policyholder "float," which is money they hold until policy claims are paid out but do not own, in investment-grade bonds, particularly corporate bonds.
 Changes in interest rates can result in considerable changes, for better or worse, to the profitability of the firm.